The Preschool Program includes Art, Music, Dramatic Movement and Literature, Science and Math, and incorporates

 We have relocated to the OLMC Parish Building.
 We are still on Grandview, east of Rt 8.

 We invite to make an appointment to visit our classrooms!

 Erie, PA 16510

 Hours: M-W-F, 8:30-12:00

 We are loving our new classrooms at Mount Carmel.
-The rooms are spacious and lovely, and we are enjoying the outdoor courtyard area.
+The rooms are spacious and lovely, and we are enjoying the outdoor areas.
 The children's assessment: "it still feels like Mercy Center of the Arts".
 What better endorsement could there be?
 Thank you to Mount Carmel Parish for your warm welcome.